STUDENT HEALTH is your Medical Home at Wake Forest University. Our dedicated and experienced team is ready to serve all your primary care needs.

 The university now has a specific web-based resource to aid in our suicide prevention efforts.
 Please visit suicideprevention.wfu.edu to learn more about how to help, when to refer, and on and off-campus resources.

 Tetanus-diphtheria-pertussis immunization requirements (Tdap vaccine): All incoming students must document a dose of Tdap vaccine.
 Please refer to the Required Immunization Page for more details and additional immunization requirements.

-The Wake Forest Emergency Response Team (WFERT) is a volunteer, student-run EMS organization that serves Wake Forest University.
-WFERT responds to emergency calls on campus and provides basic life support.
+Wake Forest Emergency Medical Services (Wake EMS) is a volunteer, student-run EMS organization that serves Wake Forest University.
+Wake EMS responds to emergency calls on campus and provides basic life support.
 If you are an EMT on campus or just interested in learning more about them, please contact them to learn how to you can help.